nexmo-se/real-time-stats-video/README.md

 # Vonage Video API - Real Time Stats

 This library provides a wrapper built on top of [getRtcStatsReport API](https://tokbox.com/developer/sdks/js/reference/Publisher.html#getRtcStatsReport).
 The library exposes some methods and fires some events upon high packet loss or when the resolution is limited.
-For now, it only allows you to call the API on the publisher, but the subscribers may follow in the future.
+For now, it only provides data on the publisher, but the subscribers may follow in the future.

 ## Limitations